-On April 14th about 11:45pm, the Titanic struck and ice burg and sank about two and a half hours later.
-The RMS Titanic call sign MGY was equipped with a radio transmitters at a time when ships were not required to be.
-Sadly, the finer details of distress procedures for radio equipped ships had not been worked out.
-After this incident, radio distress procedures were codified and the SOS evolved into the internationally recognized distress signal.
+On April 14th about 11:45 pm, the Titanic struck an ice burg and sank about two and a half hours later.
+The RMS Titanic call sign MGY was equipped with a radio transmitter at a time when ships were not required to be.
+Sadly, the finer details of distress procedures for radio-equipped ships had not been worked out.
+After this incident, radio distress procedures were codified and the SOS evolved into an internationally recognized distress signal.

-Coast Guard radioman Jeffrey Herman has a good SOS story from the late 70’s.
-Being stationed on Hawaii, he was on duty late one night at Coast Guard Radio Station Honolulu, call sign NMO.
+Coast Guard radioman Jeffrey Herman has a good SOS story from the late 70s.
+Being stationed in Hawaii, he was on duty late one night at Coast Guard Radio Station Honolulu, call sign NMO.

 John Davies, the radio operator on board the Eriskay also has a story about receiving an SOS while at sea.
 Fortunately, that one turns out a little better.

 I am sure there a quite a few old CW (morse code) radio operators out there that have similar stories.
-By the 1990’s most maritime communications had moved to INMARSAT, CW and coastal radio stations became redundant.
+By the 1990s most maritime communications had moved to INMARSAT, and CW and coastal radio stations became redundant.

 The end of commercial Morse Code in the US came on July 13, 1999, when KFS, the last coastal radio station, signed off.
 Most of them have been scrapped and the valuable coastal land sold off to developers.

 The development of broadcast radio was a direct offshoot of these radio stations.
-AM radio, or rather AM technology was developed by ATT as an adjunct for their long distance system.
-ATT used High Frequency (HF) voice circuits to span oceans for several decades, up to about the mid 1960’s.
-Amateur radio operators began fooling around with voice broadcasting, using ATT’s patented AM technology around 1915 or so, after tube type transmitters and receivers became available.
-Somebody realized the money could be made with the new fangled radio contraption and commercial broadcasting was born.
+AM radio, or rather AM technology was developed by ATT as an adjunct for their long-distance system.
+ATT used High Frequency (HF) voice circuits to span oceans for several decades, up to about the mid-1960s.
+Amateur radio operators began fooling around with voice broadcasting, using ATT’s patented AM technology around 1915 or so, after tube-type transmitters and receivers became available.
+Somebody realized that money could be made with the new-fangled radio contraption and commercial broadcasting was born.